igocreate/igo/docs/guide/controllers.md

 # Controllers

-Igo uses [Express 4](http://expressjs.com/) as a web framework for the Controller layer.
+Igo.js uses [Express 4](http://expressjs.com/) as a web framework for the Controller layer.

 ## Routes